wuesten/Social-Media-Analysis-Exam-1/README.md

 ```python
 trainer.train()
 ```
 After the training is done we can push the fine-tuned transformer to Huggingface hub.
 But before you can do this you need to registrate.
-My fined tuned transformer can be foun here: [Fine-tuned Transformer](https://huggingface.co/wuesten/sentiment-analysis-fh-kiel)
+My fined tuned transformer can be found here: [Fine-tuned Transformer](https://huggingface.co/wuesten/sentiment-analysis-fh-kiel)

 ```python
 tokenizer.push_to_hub("sentiment-analysis-fh-kiel")